 Stay Safe in Extreme HeatJune 22, 2022

 Over this past week, temperatures in the Chicago area skyrocketed up to 100.
 Given the mild temperatures the week before, this gave many residents whiplash—especially those without central air.
-A great deal of Chicago homes are older, and as a result, equipped with air conditioning.
+A great deal of Chicago homes are older, and as a result, not equipped with air conditioning.

 This is a problem for anyone living in these scenarios, but especially senior citizens.
 Older adults can’t adjust to the sudden, extreme shifts in temperature as well as younger people.
 This could be due to their medications or any chronic illnesses they deal with.